-- (a) Beginning at Milestone B, the TEMP will include T&E for reliability growth and reliability growth curves for the whole system and the reliability critical systems, sub-systems, components, and sub-components.
+- (a) Beginning at Milestone B, the TEMP will include T&E for reliability growth and reliability growth curves (RGCs) for the whole system and the reliability of critical systems, subsystems, components, and sub-components.
 Reliability-critical items require test to mitigate risk resulting from the use of new technologies or from challenging operating environments.
 T&E for reliability growth will provide data on initial reliability (namely: identify the contractor and government reliability testing needed to achieve initial reliability) and reliability test events.
-Reliability growth curves will display planned initial reliability, the allocated reliability requirement, a curve showing reliability that is expected during each reliability test event, and points marking reliability test results to date. - (b) For software (in any system) reliability growth will be measured by software maturity metrics (for example, counts of high priority defects) at regular intervals. - (c) Beginning at Milestone B, the TEMP will include a working link to the Failure Modes, Effects and Criticality Analysis (FMECA) of identified or anticipated system failure modes, the impacted components and sub-components, and the method of failure mode discovery.
-A software defect/failure tracking database(s) may replace the FMECA in software acquisitions. - (3) Updated TEMPs at Milestone C will include updated reliability growth curves that reflect test results to date, any updates to the planned T&E for reliability growth, and a working link to the updated FMECA.

-d.
-Use of Modeling and Simulation and Prototypes in Testing
+RGCs will display planned initial reliability, the allocated reliability requirement, a curve showing reliability that is expected during each reliability test event, and points marking reliability test results to date. - (b) For software (in any system) reliability growth will be measured by software maturity metrics (e.g., counts of high priority defects) at regular intervals. - (c) Beginning at Milestone B, the TEMP will include a working link to the Failure Modes, Effects and Criticality Analysis (FMECA) of identified or anticipated system failure modes, the impacted components and sub-components, and the method of failure mode discovery.
+A software defect or failure tracking database(s) may replace the FMECA in software acquisitions. - (3) Updated TEMPs at Milestone C will include updated RGCs that reflect test results to date, any updates to the planned T&E for reliability growth, and a working link to the updated FMECA. - d.
+Use of Modeling and Simulation.
+Models or simulations that utilize or portray threat characteristics or parameters must have that portrayal accredited by the Defense Intelligence Agency.
+Every distinct use of a model or simulation in support of an operational evaluation will be accredited by an OTA, and, for programs under DOT&E Oversight, its use for the operational evaluation will be approved by DOT&E.